bplmaps/lmec-main-site/content/about/hours-directions.md

 {{< maplibre-gl-map lat="42.34934" lon="-71.07814" zoom="16" width="100%" height="600px" >}}

 <div class="btn-group my-3" role="group" aria-label="Map service links">
 <a class="btn btn-primary btn-primary-outline" href="https://g.page/bplmaps?share">Google Maps</a>
 <a class="btn btn-primary btn-primary-outline" href="https://maps.apple.com/?address=700%20Boylston%20St,%20Boston,%20MA%20%2002116,%20United%20States&auid=15060890376334979304&ll=42.349240,-71.078659&lsp=9902&q=Leventhal%20Map%20Education%20Center&_ext=CjIKBQgEEOIBCgQIBRADCgQIBhAQCgQIChAACgQIUhACCgQIVRAQCgQIWRAECgUIpAEQARImKcEQ3rQgLEVAMUS60FNsxVHAOT/mAxFHLUVAQRjJNy6lxFHAUAQ%3D">Apple Maps</a>
 <a class="btn btn-primary btn-primary-outline" href="https://www.openstreetmap.org/node/4786907848">OpenStreetMap</a>
 </div>

 #### By public transit

 The library is conveniently located near many public transit stations, including the [Copley](https://www.mbta.com/stops/place-coecl) station of the Green Line, the [Back Bay](https://www.mbta.com/stops/place-bbsta) station of the Orange Line and Commuter Rail, and bus lines 9, 10, 55, 39, 504, 57, 553, and 501.
+Use the [MBTA Trip Planner](https://www.mbta.com/trip-planner) for more information on traveling by transit.

 #### By bicycle

 Bicycle racks are available near the library at the corner of Blagden Street and Dartmouth Street, and along the west side of the Johnson Building on Exeter Street.
-A [Bluebikes](https://www.bluebikes.com) station is located on the corenr of Dartmouth Street and Boylston Street.
+A [Bluebikes](https://www.bluebikes.com) station is located on the corner of Dartmouth Street and Boylston Street.

 #### By automobile

 Limited street parking is available in the Back Bay neighborhood.
+Nearby hotels and shopping centers in Copley Square also offer paid garage parking.

+#### By foot

+The library is located just two blocks from the southwestern corner of the Public Garden.
+It is 0.9 mi (1.4 km) from the starting point of the Freedom Trail in Boston Common.